The Thekla: Converting a ship into a showboat

 For the next two and a half years, The Old Profanity Showboat put on over 240 theatrical productions.
 To support its theatre and cabaret (which seldom paid for itself), the Old Pro also provided a stage for bands.
 Within a year, the Old Pro was in use as a small theatre, jazz venue, folk club and cabaret.

 By early 1986, Ki had become exhausted and wanted to go back to writing novels, and Vivian wanted to renew his recording career, and in August 1986 the showboat stopped putting on shows.
+The venue's management was overtaken by Peter Jackson & Andrew Price, who maintained it until its later purchase in 2006.

 Throughout the 1990s and into the early 2000s, Thekla was taken over and run as an underground nightclub.
+The venue fell under fire for many noise complaints from nearby residents, leading Peter Jackson to defend its place in local court as its license to operate came under threat.

+Banksy & Inkie paintings

-Work by the artist Banksy can be seen stencilled over the bulkheads inside the club as well as his much larger work on the outside of the hull at the waterline.
+Work by the artist Banksy could once be seen stencilled over the bulkheads inside the club, as well as his much larger work on the outside of the hull at the waterline.
 This piece was painted over by the harbour master, much to the annoyance of the club's owners, who threatened the council and harbour master with legal action.
 Banksy returned to paint it again.
 The painting of the "Grim Reaper" is now on display at the M Shed.
 The space on the hull was replaced with artwork by Bristol-born artist, Inkie.
 The Banksy "Grim Reaper" is still used as key iconography by Thekla.

+Modern day operations

 A refurbishment of the ship was completed in October 2006 after being purchased by Daybrook House Promotions (DHP).
 It remains at the moorings in central Bristol where it was first positioned in 1983 and continues to function as a music venue and nightclub.
 Artists such as Franz Ferdinand, The New York Dolls, Pete Doherty, Tokyo Police Club, The Growlers, Santigold, Wire, Kevin Coyne, The Chords in their final gig in the classic line-up, and iconic bands from all over the world as well as local acts from Bristol and Bath have played at Thekla since DHP purchased the venue.
-Artists that have played the boat since DHP's takeover include Stormzy and Phoebe Bridgers.
+Artists that have played the boat since DHP's takeover include Stormzy, Phoebe Bridgers and James Marriott.
 The ship was repainted from black to cream and dark green.